dannyhope/uxbrighton/_posts/2015-03-10-ux-analytics-workshop.md

 - been using Google Analytics for 7+ years
 - trained a wide-range of people on how to get the most from Google Analytics
 - analysed over 100 different websites
-- used analytics to inform major design changes.
+- used analytics to inform major design changes

 [Luke’s blog](http://www.lukehay.co.uk/blog/ "")

 ## Testimonials